AgustinaLuduena/Entregas-Backend-Luduena/README.md

 <h4>app.use("/api", userRouter);</h4>
 <p>GET "/users" : List of user in the db and the detail of the cart asociated</p>
 <p>GET "/user/:id" : Data of the chosen user in the db</p>
-<p>POST "/user" : Create a new user to the db with a cart from the cart.model (manually asociated in Postman - ID of the cart is previously needed)</p>
+<p>POST "/user" : Create a new user to the db with a cart from the cart.model.</p>
 <p>PUT "/user/:id" : Update data of the chosen user in the db</p>
 <p>DELETE "/user/:id" : Delete the chosen user from the db</p>